-Applicant B, on the other hand, is on the college’s mailing list – he signed up when the representative visited his high school.
-But, he hasn’t come to campus in spite of the fact that he lives about 2 hours away, and has never called or emailed the admissions office.
-While he has “liked” the colleges Facebook page, there is no mention of it anywhere else in his online presence.
-His response to “Why do you want to attend?” is mostly generic, and feels as if it could be written about another college.
+Applicant B, on the other hand, is on the college’s mailing list.
+He signed up when the representative visited his high school.
+But, he hasn’t come to campus in spite of the fact that he lives 2 hours away.
+He has never called or emailed the admissions office., nor connected with the college on social media.
+His “Why Us?” could have been written about another college.

 So go ahead – show your colleges some love!